-- Discrimination complaints relating to the identification, evaluation, educational placement, or the provision of free appropriate public education of a child with disability shall be processed in accordance with established appeal procedures outlined in the district's special education handbook and special education rights pamphlet. - Discrimination complaints relating to programs specifically governed by federal law or regulation (e.g., EDGAR complaints) shall be referred directly to the State Superintendent of Public Instruction. - Nothing in these procedures shall preclude individuals who feel they have been discriminated against on the basis of the protected - 4.
-There been discliminated against of the basis of the protected classes of sex, disability, race, creed, or national origin from filing a complaint directly with the Office of Civil Rights as authorized by federal law.
+- Discrimination complaints relating to the identification, evaluation, educational placement, or the provision of free appropriate public education of a child with disability shall be processed in accordance with established appeal procedures outlined in the district's special education handbook and special education rights pamphlet. - Discrimination complaints relating to programs specifically governed by federal law or regulation (e.g., EDGAR complaints) shall be referred directly to the State Superintendent of Public Instruction - referred directly to the State Superintendent of Public Instruction.
+Nothing in these procedures shall preclude individuals who feel they have been discriminated against on the basis of the protected - classes of sex, disability, race, creed, or national origin from filing a complaint directly with the Office of Civil Rights as authorized by federal law.
 Such complaints shall be made to: Office of Civil Rights, U.S. Department of Education, 300 South Wacker Drive, 8th Floor, Chicago, IL 60606.